exasol/exasol-testcontainers/doc/system_requirements.md

 Needs: dsn

-#### Waiting for UDF Container is Optional
+#### Defining Required Optional Services
-`req~wating-for-udf-container-is-optional~1`
+`req~defining-required-optional-services~1`

-Users can decide whether or not they need the User Defined Functions (UDFs) and the corresponding Language Container to be ready for their tests.
+Users can decide whether or not they need one or more of the following services to be available for their tests:

+1. BucketFS
+2. UDFs

 Rationale:

-In case of test that do not use UDFs, waiting for the container to become ready wastes unnecessary time.
+In case of test that do not use UDFs or bucket objects, waiting for the container to become ready wastes unnecessary time.

 Covers: